Mrs. Lowry, Speech

 Degrees *University of Alabama College of Communication and Information Sciences **Bachelor of Arts 2008 *University of Alabama College of Communicative Disorders **Master of Science 2012 Certifications & Licensures *Certificate of Clinical Competence (CCC) issued by the American Speech-Language and Hearing Association *Licensed by Alabama Board of Examiners in Speech-Language Pathology (ABESPA) *State of Alabama Class A Teaching Certificate

 My name is Jessica Lowry and I am East Elementary's Speech-Language Pathologist.
-I help children across all grades improve their language/ social skills, articulation of speech, verbal fluency (stuttering), and numerous other communication skills that have a negative educational impact.
-This is my sixth year in the Cullman City School System.
-I am based at East Elementary; however, I love visiting all my off-campus students in many of Cullman City's preschools and private schools, along with following my East kids to CMS and CHS, as needed.
-Please contact me with any concerns or questions.
+I help children across all grades improve their language/ social skills, articulation of speech, verbal fluency (stuttering), and numerous other communication skills that can impact their educational success.
+I have been working in the Cullman City School System since August 2013.
+I am based at East Elementary; however, I follow my East kids to CMS and CHS, as needed.
+I have been married to my husband, Trent, since 2013 and we have three children, Parks, Eleanor, and Samuel.
+During the 2020/21 school year, I took a leave of absence to focus on my new baby boy and now I am ready to come back to nurture and love on my East "babies".
+Please contact me at email@example.com with any concerns or questions.

 Q & A for Parents